khaleeeed/dotnet-debezium-rabbitmq-cdc-demo/README.md

     - `sqlserver-cdc.BookingSystem.dbo.booking` -> handled by `BookingConsumer`
     - `sqlserver-cdc.BookingSystem.dbo.package` -> handled by `PackageConsumer`

-The code configures `ConfigureConsumeTopology = false` and manually binds each queue to the `cdc.events` exchange with exchange type `topic`.
-The consumer expects raw JSON payloads and uses case-insensitive JSON mapping.

 **Debezium configuration highlights**
 - `debezium/conf/application.properties` points Debezium at `sqlserver` on the Docker network and instructs Debezium to publish to RabbitMQ at `rabbitmq:5672`.